molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/molprop/molecule/func_groups.rst

  -m

-    Regard all encountered types of aromatic nitrogens as pyridine nitrogen (default: false)
+    Consider all possible types of aromatic nitrogens as pyridine nitrogen (default: false)

 **Code**